pythinker/langchain-agentic-rag/README.md

 # LangChain Agentic RAG

-A complete implementation of the Agentic RAG pattern using LangChain, replacing the n8n workflow from the original project.
+A complete implementation of the Agentic RAG pattern using LangChain, with n8n for visualization and diagnosis.

 ![Agentic RAG Architecture](docs/agentic-rag.png)

 ## Overview

-This project is a LangChain-based implementation of the Agentic RAG (Retrieval Augmented Generation) system that was originally implemented using n8n.
-It provides the same functionality but uses LangChain components directly instead of n8n nodes.
+This project implements an Agentic RAG (Retrieval Augmented Generation) system using LangChain with a FastAPI server that provides all the functionality, while n8n is used for visualization and workflow diagnosis using HTTP Request nodes.

 The system: